Teachable Review: The Best Platform To Create And Sell Online Courses?

 - You can use PayPal as a method of course payment

-Email is used for the majority of customer service and help.
+Email is used for the majority of the customer service team and help.
 The experts are friendly, helpful, and incredibly knowledgeable.
 In response to a question, you will frequently be given a link to a tutorial.
 Send a question, and you'll generally get a response within a day.

 Teachable prices and plans are pretty easy to understand, and the following features are included with all plans: